Configuring a new location for music packs and voices

 - 8. Advanced Configuration options

-Step 1) Open a location using Windows’ File Explorer in the folder location you’d like to store ‘VMX_Packs’, so let’s say I wanted to store my packs in D:/VMX_Packs I would open File Explorer simply to D:/ there is no need to create a folder called ‘VMX_Packs‘, VMX will create this for you.
+Step 1) Open Windows’ File Explorer to the folder location you’d like to store ‘VMX_Packs’, so let’s say I wanted to store my packs in D:/VMX_Packs I would open File Explorer simply to D:/ there is no need to create a folder called ‘VMX_Packs‘, VMX will create this for you.

 Now right click over the location address (where in the example it shows ‘This PC > Games(D:)’ and select ‘Copy address as text’.
 This copies the location to the Windows clipboard ready for VMX to use.